 André Rieu – The famous Dutch musician/conductor plays a New Year’s Concert show at Ziggo Dome in Amsterdam, 11 Jan 2020.

 Other Events in Amsterdam

 Ice*Amsterdam – Get your skates on and hit the spectacular ice rink on Museumplein in the shadow of the Rijksmuseum.
-Open 17 Nov 2018 until 3 Feb 2019.
+Expected from mid Nov 2019 to early Feb 2020.

 National Tulip Day – Heralding the start of the Dutch tulip season, head over to the temporary garden on Dam Square where you can pick your very own tulip from the 200,000 on display.
-Scheduled for Saturday 19 Jan 2019.
+Likely date is Saturday 18 Jan 2020, to be confirmed.

 De Balie – The multimedia venue near Leidseplein in Amsterdam hosts regular events about current affairs, politics and culture.

 Bimhuis – Jazz venue has free Workshop & Session every Tuesday at 2000.

 Concertgebouw – Free lunchtime concerts held on occasional Wednesdays at 1230 in either the small hall (kleine zaal) or large hall (grote zaal).
 For concerts in the small hall, free tickets must be collected from the ticket desk.

 Dutch Opera & Ballet – These lunchtime concerts in the Opera & Ballet foyer present music by small groups of musicians, including members of the Chorus of Dutch National Opera, the Netherlands Philharmonic Orchestra and Netherlands Chamber Orchestra.
 Almost every Tuesday 1230-1300, doors open 1215.